sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 ## Monitor your Sensu agent instances

-**CONTENT NEEDED**
+You can use API port checks to monitor your Sensu agent.
+Service checks are not effective for monitoring the Sensu agent because if the agent is down, a service check for it won't run.

+The [keepalive][11] is a built-in monitor for whether the Sensu agent service is running and functional, although network issues can cause a non-OK keepalive event even if the agent is functional.

 ## Monitor your Sensu API instances

-Monitor your Sensu API instances from an independent Sensu stack.
-To do this, call the port that the API is listening on using the [check-port plugin][8] with the following check definition:
+To monitor your Sensu API instances from an independent Sensu instance, call the port that the API is listening on using the [check-port plugin][8] with the following check definition:

 {{< highlight json >}}
 {